Childhood amnesia: Animal models

 The phenomenon of infantile amnesia is not specific to humans.
-This initially was researched in rat models and found that younger rats forget a conditioned avoidance response to a shock-paired compartment faster than older rats did.
-These findings have also been replicated in a number of different species with different learning paradigms.
-The importance of animal model research should not be understated as these studies have informed neurobiological findings about childhood amnesia and would be impossible to ethically conduct in humans.
+Research in rat models found that younger rats forget a conditioned avoidance response to a shock-paired compartment faster than older rats do.
+These findings have been replicated in a number of other species with different learning paradigms.
+These studies have informed neurobiological findings about childhood amnesia and would be impossible to ethically conduct in humans.

 Because infantile amnesia has been observed in animals, the occurrence cannot be explained just by cognition specific to humans such as reading and writing or an understanding of self.
-Of course, a main criticism of animal models is that development and cognition in animals and humans are starkly different.
+A main criticism of animal models is that development and cognition in animals and humans are starkly different.
 Researchers have attempted to address this by creating timelines for animal development based on changes in learning and memory abilities, brain development, and hormones.

-The research done in rat models indicates that failures in memory retrieval are to blame for infantile amnesia.
+Research on rat models indicates that failures in memory retrieval cause infantile amnesia.
 In a study on rats, it was found that one single "reminder" before a test was enough to reduce forgetting in infant rats.
 A similar study was done on infants, showing that a behavior that was typically forgotten in a few days could be remembered if the subject was exposed to the reinforcer before a test.
-These studies indicate that these memories are not being completely lost, but are simply not being retrieved.
+These studies indicate that these memories being not lost, but rather not retrieved.

 Individual differences

 Many factors affect memory in humans, including gender and culture.
 Differences in early memory between these groups can tell us about potential causes and implications of childhood amnesia.
-Importantly, the individual differences described below tell us that elaborative parenting styles and emphasis of cultural history when teaching children may result in recollection of earlier childhood memories.
-This suggests that childhood amnesia offset is modifiable by parenting and teaching styles and is therefore not only predetermined or completely biological.
+The individual differences mean that elaborative parenting styles and emphasis of cultural history when teaching children may result in recollection of earlier childhood memories.
+This suggests that childhood amnesia offset is modifiable by parenting and teaching styles and is therefore not exclusively predetermined or entirely biological.

 Sex

 Generally, when a sex discrepancy is found in the age at first memories, females have earlier memories than males.
 Women's earlier first memories may be accounted for by the fact that mothers generally have more elaborative, evaluative, and emotional reminiscent style with daughters than with sons, which has been shown to result in more richly detailed childhood memories.
 Women across cultures tend to have more information-dense memories than men, and women tend to refer to others more than themselves in their earliest memories.
-Men, on the other hand, exhibit more early memory focus on their individual selves.
-Men have been found more likely than women to mention negative memories.
-Contrarily, studies have shown that girls are more likely to remember traumatic and transitional events, whereas boys more often remember play events.
-Early recollections have also been found more accurate in their reflections of friendliness for men and dominance for women.
+Men exhibit more early memory focus on themselves.
+Men have been found more likely than women to mention bad memories.
+Contrarily, studies have shown that women are more likely to remember traumatic and transitional events, whereas men more often remember play events.
+Early recollections have also been found to be more accurate in their reflections of friendliness for men and dominance for women.